 This is a neat feature where you can change the number of servings and the ingredients automatically change, ready to add to the Shopping List.

 To satisfy everyone, we show ingredients as: cups, teaspoons, tablespoons and also grams/kilos or pounds/ounces (depending on whether you choose metric or imperial measurements)

 There are various ways to search for recipes on a mobile.
-You can click the links at the top of the page to search for meal types (note: meals include lunches and dinners).
-And when you tick the box to add a recipe to My Favourites…
+On most pages on a mobile, you’ll see a ‘Recipes’ link at the bottom of the page.
+You can also click the links at the top of the page to search for meal types (note: meals include lunches and dinners).
+Note: when you tick the box to add a recipe to My Favourites…

 The Leftovers button allows you to nominate meals in the Menu Planner without the ingredients being added to the Shopping List.
 This is ideal when you want to prepare extra to refrigerate or freeze for another time.